bodziowagh/react-boilerplate/README.md

 - Redux state manager

-Everything that has an `example` in its name serves just as an `example`.
+Everything that has an `example` in its name serves just as an `example` (duh!).
 Remove it from your code.